-This course will explore the mission of the church in global context with an eye for its paradigm shifts.
+This course explores the mission of the church in global context with an eye for its paradigm shifts.
 It will carefully examine the historical development of the missionary movement as well as the current issues and challenges facing mission today.
-Special attention will be given to the future of the missionary movement in light of the demographic shift of the center of gravity of Christianity toward the global South.
-Furthermore, mission theories of some major thinkers in missiology will be studied.
+Special attention will be given to the future of the missionary movement in light of the fundamental shift of the center of gravity of Christianity toward the global South.
+Mission theories of some major thinkers in missiology - in particular, David Bosch, Lesslie Newbigin, and Andrew F. Walls - will also be studied.
 [3 credit hours.
-Instructor: Dr. Taylor Denyer or Dr. Joon-Sik Park.
+Instructor: Dr. Joon-Sik Park or Dr. Taylor Denyer.
 Frequency: Odd falls.
 Prerequisite: None.]